1Jayso/flask_payment_api/readME.md

 **This is a Flask payment microservice built with stripe Payment gateway API integration**

-To run the apllication with docker-compose make sure you are in the flask_payment_api directory.
+*To run the apllication with docker-compose make sure you are in the flask_payment_api directory.*

-Use the command below to build the application
+Use the following commands to build and start the payment_api container
 ```[docker-compose build] ```

 ```[docker-compose up]```